Generating PDB Files

 - Right-click the selection and choose Generate PDB in the context menu.

-- In the Process Explorer window, right-click on any.NET process and choose Generate non-existent PDB to Visual Studio cache.
-Generation will start immediately to the symbol cache directory specified in Visual Studio options ().
-If no cache directory is specified, ReSharper will suggest to automatically add %LOCALAPPDATA%\Temp\SymbolCache as the cache directory.
+- In the Process Explorer window, right-click on any .NET process and choose Load Symbols with ReSharper Decompiler.
+Generation will start immediately to the symbol cache directory specified in Visual Studio options ( ).
+If no directory is specified, ReSharper will suggest to automatically add %LOCALAPPDATA%\Temp\SymbolCache as the cache directory.

 - In the PDB Generation dialog that opens, specify the destination folder.
 Optionally, you can select some more assemblies in the reference hierarchy.
-If the the Visual Studio symbol cache is specified in the options (), you can choose it with the radio button
+If the Visual Studio symbol cache is specified in the options ( ), you can choose it with the radio button

 - Click Generate.
 PDB and source files for the selected assemblies are created in the specified destination folder.